simple-sifu/playerSite/README.md

   > Finally figured out I needed a many=True kwargs to make it work.
 Also doing create/update
   > in serialization with nested data required some thought.

-  >  2. If I hit an issue or didnt know what to do, just focused on getting the immediate situation resolved
-  > first.
-Even though I have not touched Django in a year since I was doing more JS, I still knew what my viewsets
-  > and serializers should look like.
-I also love Python/Django as much as React because they make your life
-  > easier than when you use Java which I used
-  > for many years but got tired of using because of its verboseness and massive OOP nature of many production
-  > applications.
-I actually remembered when my hands would hurt coding in Java.
-With Django/Python/React/JS, I spend
-  > more time reading about the best practice and it always ends up being less code and prettier.